juleskt/Food-app/README.md

 As for the SHA-1 key, you need to copy it and paste it into your google-services.json file from Firebase, or if you wish to use our Firebase server, you need to contact us with your key so that we can send you a version of the JSON with the key in it.
 If you are unsure how to find it, please read the thread [here](https://stackoverflow.com/questions/27609442/how-to-get-the-sha-1-fingerprint-certificate-in-android-studio-for-debug-mode) to learn how to do so.

+## Testing
+For testing we CRUD test all of our database methods through instrumented tests.
+The testing are detailed as follows: testConsumerData - tests currently only name testProducerData - tests currently only name testPointData - tests createdUnixTime, expiryUnixTime, latitude, longitude, posterID, producerName, quantity, unit testGeoFireData - tests the latitude and longitude testUserData - tests accountType and name

 ## Contributing

 Please contact one of us if you wish to contribute to the project.